pooyatavan/Activity-Watch-Import-Export-/README.md

 ## For Server
 - download and install Python with pip [Python](https://www.python.org/)
-- open command prompt and run this command: pip install aw_client
+- open command prompt and run this command: (pip install aw_client) and (pip install requests)
+- or simply open path source folder and run this command: pip install -r requirements.txt

 ## Recommendations